Twinder Microservice

 Highlights

-- Scale: Java microservices processed ~500M daily requests with a Redis caching layer and AWS EC2 autoscaling for sustained performance.
+• Scale: Java microservices processed about 500M daily requests with Redis caching and AWS EC2 autoscaling for sustained performance.

-- Streaming: Kafka cluster with batch compression and partitioning fanned out workloads to multiple consumers, cutting dispatch time from 200ms → 100ms.
+• Streaming: Kafka batch compression and partitioning fanned out workloads to consumers, cutting dispatch time from 200ms to 100ms.

-- CQRS + Sharding: CQRS storage design accelerated reads/writes; a sharded MongoDB cluster delivered 99.98% uptime with seamless scale under peak load.
+• CQRS + Sharding: CQRS storage design accelerated reads and writes while a sharded MongoDB cluster supported 99.98% uptime under peak load.

 Architecture

-The system ingests swipe events at high volume, emitting them to Kafka topics.
-A set of workers transforms events, updating projections and pushing match candidates into Redis.
-RabbitMQ is used for targeted fan‑out to user‑specific queues for real‑time updates.
+The system ingests swipe events at high volume, emits them to Kafka topics, updates read projections, and pushes match candidates into Redis.
+RabbitMQ supports targeted fan-out to user-specific queues for real-time updates.

 Notes